Overview

 - When:

-revoke_token()is called (e.g., during logout or session end) - Context:
+revoke_token()reaches a final outcome (including earlyunsupportedormissing_tokenreturns) during logout or session end - Context:

 -